-"Thoroughly wash away my guilt; and from my sin cleanse me."
+"Wash me completely from my iniquity; / and cleanse me from my sin."
 (Ps 51:4)

 All men and women are created in the image of God and are called to love God and others.
 Pornography use damages the ability of men and women to become who they are called to be.
 It makes it more difficult for them to be in self-giving, mutually respectful relationships with each other.
 It attacks a man's call to love and protect women and to sacrifice for them, and it undermines a woman's capacity to love and cherish another human being as a gift and to be received as a gift.
 Here, we take a closer look at the costly toll of pornography on men, women, young people and children, with a special emphasis on marriage and family life.